Older Americans Act (OAA), Title VII, Chapter 2, Sections 711/712

 - NORS Data Collection effective October 1, 2021

 Data Show Extensive Services Provided to Persons in LTC Facilities

-Data for FY 2015 indicate that LTC ombudsman services to residents were provided by 1,300 full-time-equivalent staff and 7,734 volunteers, trained and designated to investigate and resolve complaints.
+Data for federal fiscal year 2017 indicate that over 1,300 full-time-equivalent staff and 6625 volunteers trained and designated to investigate and resolve complaints, provided LTC Ombudsman services to residents.
 The program:

 - Lack of respect for residents, poor staff attitudes; and

 - Building or equipment in disrepair or hazardous